OmniLayer/spec/README.md

 # Omni Protocol Terminology

 * The term "Omni Protocol" refers to the protocol defined by this specification.
-* The term "Omni Layer" referes to the Omni Protocol, its Omni Core implementation, and the entire Omni ecosystem.
+* The term "Omni Layer" refers to the Omni Protocol, its Omni Core implementation, Omniwallet and other wallets, and other apps and organizations in the Omni community.
 * The term "Mastercoins" applies to the digital tokens that access the features of the "Omni Protocol" clients.
 * The term "MSC" is used as the abbreviation for "Mastercoins".